The town rolling out the red carpet for Donald Trump

 But unlike the Trump International Golf Links project near Aberdeen in the north east of Scotland -- where Trump repeatedly clashed with residents, environmentalists and eventually the Scottish government -- there has been little in the way of controversy surrounding the redevelopment of Turnberry itself.

-CNN spoke to several local residents, all of whom were thrilled with the new resort and excited by the fact it could potentially be owned by the next US president.
+CNN spoke to several local residents, all of whom were thrilled with the new resort.
 "I think it all looks fabulous and it will bring a lot of revenue into the village and the surrounding areas," said Christina Auld who owns a nearby B&B.

 Auld also makes a point of describing Trump as a "lovely guy," having met him on one of his previous trips to the area.